illibejiep/TrueDI/README.md

 ```

-Or we can define response in the config:
+or can be defined in the config

 ```
-# in config/services.yml
+# in config/kernel.yml

   response:
     class: Symfony\Component\HttpFoundation\Response
     factory: [ "@http_kernel", handle]